FBI seizes Nevada GOP chairman’s phone as part of fake elector probe - NewsBreak

 LAS VEGAS ( KLAS ) — FBI agents served a search warrant Wednesday on Nevada’s top GOP official, sources told KLAS.

-Agents seized the cell phone of state Republican chairman Michael McDonald reportedly as part of an investigation into an alleged fake elector scheme initiated at the end of the 2020 presidential election.Nevada Republicans sent National Archives fake electoral certificates saying Trump won election
+Agents seized the cell phone of state Republican chairman Michael McDonald reportedly as part of an investigation into an alleged fake elector scheme initiated at the end of the 2020 presidential election.‘PIKE OFF OTA’ sets up crane across from Toby Keith’s home

 In December 2020, KLAS reported that the Nevada Republican Party’s six electors signed paperwork signaling their support for former President Donald Trump in a symbolic ceremony devoid of any legal merit, which was held in Carson City and coincided with the official state-sanctioned tally on Dec.
 14, 2020.